 When you’re looking for information, where’s the first place you go?
 Your answer is most likely a search engine.
 It’s exactly the same for prospective students looking for a suitable course.
 So how do you get your institution to appear above all the others?
-For your college or university, the answer is SEO.
+For your colleges the answer is SEO.

 Search engine optimisation could be the key to beating your competitors to the top positions on search engine results pages.
 The benefits you get from this are astronomical.
 Over 25% of searchers click on the first organic result on Google, and only 0.78% of people will click on a link on the second page.

-But what is SEO, and why is it so important for colleges and universities?
-Within this article we discuss both questions and let you in on some SEO secrets that will give you the best shot at the prized top position.
+But what is SEO, and why is it so important for colleges?
+Within this article, we discuss both questions and let you in on some SEO secrets that will give you the best shot at the prized top position.

 What is SEO?